jcolemorrison/node-processes-event-manager/README.md

 # IMPORTANT NOTE:

 Because it leverages node's child_process module - it does require you to have your CPU open to use.
 So if you have a ton of applications open, the child processes will fail since the OS will have them rest and start trying to flip to other applications.
-It does use 4 cores (1x Manager, 2x Producer and 1x Consumer) (granted very very lightly).
+It does `REQUIRE` 4 cores (1x Manager, 2x Producer and 1x Consumer) (granted very very lightly).

 In fact, the best bet, is to close Google Chrome....